Our PAT Strategy

 PAT’s five-year strategy for growth and impact

 To meet our increasing demand, the strategy has ambitious targets for growth – volunteers, visits and income.
-We are confident that, with the support of new and existing volunteers, the establishments we visit, and pet lovers across the country, we can meet our targets and provide many more people with moments of magic with a PAT Dog or PAT CAT.
+We are confident that, with the support of new and existing volunteers and the establishments we visit, as well as the thousands of pet lovers across the country, we can meet our targets and provide many more people with moments of magic with a PAT Dog or PAT CAT.

 Ensure volunteering with PAT is easy, fun and rewarding